jdalrymple/node-hg-plus/README.md

 - Added Object input to the Hg.Clone function (See API Docs above)
 - Cleaned up folder structure
 - Fixed the setting of the default url if none is passed in by the user
+- Fixed cloning from urls and not local paths